-This has resulted in educating the community at large; partnering with non-governmental organisations (NGO’s) to upskill potential artisans, and enhancing employment opportunities, while empowering deserving beneficiaries or institutions in local communities.
-Through all of this, we support a circular waste economy that not only benefits our communities but our environment too.
+We believe that the key to implementing sustainable business practices successfully, is partnership.
+We will continue to partner with non-governmental organisations (NGO’s), upskill potential artisans, enhance employment opportunities, and empower local communities.
+Through all of this, we support a circular waste economy that does not only benefit our communities but our environment too.

 REDUCING AND RECYCLING OUR WASTE

 As stewards of the ocean and the land, we acknowledge that we have a long journey in improving the way we manage our waste.
 Our first goal is to reduce waste wherever possible, and this begins in our operations.
 Our long-term targets include eliminating unnecessary and problematic packaging and increasing the reuse, collection, and recycling of all waste.